המוסד למען קדושת חיי אדם

 Parshas Ki Tavo: Blessings Promised, Curses Guaranteed

-In our Torah portion this week, Ki Tavo, Devarim (Deuteronomy) 26:1 - 29:8, Moses describes a heaven on earth promised as a result of applying God's design for living in Torah.
-The Divine blueprint, first given to the Jews at Mt.
-Sinai, to be practiced in Israel and given to all of humankind, was a gift promised to deliver prosperity, happiness, and flourishing on earth.
-Moses also offers a horrifying picture of the total collapse of human civilization, curses guaranteed as a result of end stage spiritual bankruptcy transpiring from the rejection of this gift.
+In our Torah portion this week, Ki Tavo, Devarim (Deuteronomy) 26:1 - 29:8, Moses describes a heaven on earth promised as a result of applying Torah's design for living.
+The Divine blueprint, given to the Jews at Mt.
+Sinai, was to be demonstrated in Israel and given to all of humankind.
+It was a gift promised to deliver prosperity, happiness, and human flourishing on earth.

 The portion opens with a lesson in gratitude to God for sustenance as shown Him through the laws of the first fruits, offerings to the Temple as well as to the stranger, the orphan, and the widow.
 This practice is taken very seriously in the agrarian society of the time as a way of securing God's blessings and protection.

-Moses then conveys instructions to create monuments displaying all the words of Torah in strategic locations.
-These will serve as constant reminders of the civic and religious standards expected of the Jews, required to maintain the special contract with the Almighty to which they previously agreed.
-He contrasts the blessings of keeping the covenant with the curses of forsaking it regarding idolatry, disrespect for parents, real estate fraud, using uninformed consent to exploit people for profit, judging against those who lack protection in society, such as the convert, the orphan, and the widow, aberrant familial sexual actions, gossiping, and profiting from the execution of the innocent.
+He contrasts the blessings of keeping the covenant with the curses of forsaking it.
+He warns against idolatry, disrespect for parents, real estate fraud, uninformed consent to exploit people for profit, judging against those who lack protection in society, aberrant familial sexual relations, gossiping, and profiting from the execution of the innocent.
 Moses completes the list with a general cautionary declaration to consider all of Torah in this light.

 The contrast between the blessings and the curses makes a dramatic argument in favor of total acquiescence with sincere gratitude and reverence.
 Blessings promised are robust fertility, healthy offspring, plentiful crops, peace of mind and soul, territorial security, military readiness, financial success, good reputation and Divine providence.

-Because the cause of these worldly problems is spiritual, so must the solution be spiritual.
+Because the cause of our worldly problems is spiritual, so must the solution be spiritual.
 Political, military and social strategies conceived in human minds will fail us and increase our woes.
 Moses gave us the solution long ago - repent and rely on the love and mercy of God to restore peace and prosperity to Israel and to every other nation.
 And He will!

 Please share this and our other content on your social media to amplify our message in this troubled world.
 Thank you.